Tottenham - Arsenal: How to watch, team news, odds, stream link

 STREAM LIVE TOTTENHAM – ARSENAL

-Here’s everything you need to know ahead of Tottenham – Arsenal in the north London derby.
+Here’s everything you need to know ahead of Tottenham – Arsenal in the north London derby, as I’m on-site for the clash.

+Live analysis from Joe Prince-Wright, on-site at the Tottenham Hotspur stadium for Tottenham – Arsenal

+STAT: That is now 10 goals for Son this season, and Kane has 10 assists.
+Arsenal have scored 10 goals total in the Premier League.

 Team news

-Harry Kane is an injury concern for Tottenham, although Jose Mourinho is hoping he will be fit to play.
-Tottenham are definitely without Toby Alderweireld who was injured in the win against Man City two weeks ago, but he should return sooner than initially expected.
-He is expected to be replaced by Joe Rodon in the starting lineup, who made his first start last week at Chelsea.
+Harry Kane was an injury concern for Tottenham, but starts for Spurs as does fellow question mark Toby Alderweireld, who was injured in the win against Man City two weeks ago.

-Arsenal have a host of injury issues, although David Luiz could feature despite suffering a nasty head wound in that horrendous clash of heads with Wolves’ Raul Jimenez last weekend.
-Thomas Partey still has a thigh issue, while Pablo Mari and Gabriel Martinelli remain out.
+Arsenal have a host of injury issues.
+David Luiz does not feature despite suffering a nasty head wound in that horrendous clash of heads with Wolves’ Raul Jimenez last weekend.
+Thomas Partey returns from a thigh issue, while Gabriel Martinelli is out long-term.

+𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦: Lloris (C), Aurier, Alderweireld, Dier, Reguilon, Hojbjerg, Sissoko, Lo Celso, Bergwijn, Son, Kane.

 What they’re saying